 These tourists, on the other hand, are more geared towards Cairo, Alexandria and Luxor.
 This is due to the fact that most Egyptian historic attractions are located in these areas.
 The Pyramids of Giza and the Egyptian Museum in Cairo, the Valley Of Kings in Luxor, etc..
 Luxor, fortunately, hasn't seen any instability.
 Partly because of the Government's insistence on this area remaining calm for the flourishment of Tourism.
 Cairo and Alexandria however aren't as lucky, and areas close to downtown seem to continue with protests.
 Aside from the central areas, these two cities are very safe and should not cause worry.

 As an outsider, Egypt may seem quite unstable.
-However, as an Egyptian living there, in Cairo, the city remains to be safe and there is no cause for distress. over 3 years ago
+However, as an Egyptian living there, in Cairo, the city remains to be safe and there is no cause for distress. about 4 years ago